-The CDF provides an additional £200m each year to enable patients to access drugs that are not routinely funded by the NHS.
-It was established in 2010 and will run until the end of March 2014.
+The CDF has provided an additional £200m each year since then to enable patients to access drugs that would not otherwise have been routinely available from the NHS.
+NHS England recently pledged an additional £160m over the next two years to strengthen the fund.
+It was established in 2010 and will run until the end of March 2016.

-The CRG for Chemotherapy will continue to play a key role in the management of the CDF.
-The chair will make recommendations to NHS England as to how the list should be developed and the group will adopt a formal process of horizon-scanning for new treatments which could have potential benefits for specific groups (cohorts) of patients.
+The Chemotherapy CRG continues to play a key role in the management of the CDF through the national CDF panel, a sub-group of the CRG.
+The chair makes recommendations to NHS England as to how the list should be developed and the group has adopted a formal process of horizon-scanning for new treatments which could have potential benefits for specific groups (cohorts) of patients.

-NHS England will oversee the fund, with day to day administration carried out by the four regional area teams based in the following areas:
+NHS England oversees the fund, with day to day administration carried out by the four regional teams based in the following areas:

 Applications to the fund must be made on behalf of patients by a recognised and accredited cancer specialist and must be supported by the NHS trust/foundation trust’s clinical cancer lead.
 Each drug and indication has its own application form and all relevant clinical criteria for use have to be satisfied.